 Make Your Goal Public

-Making your goals public can be a really effective way to hitting them.
+Making your goals public can be an effective way to reach them.
 Not only does it hold you accountable, but it is also a great way to connect with others for motivation and inspiration.
 If you’re not too keen on sharing your goals publicly, that is certainly ok.
 Another great option is to share it with a circle of people that you trust!
 Having a support system can be a huge asset and motivational tool.

 Don’t be SMART All the Time!